Undergraduate Major

-From a core curriculum including Sex and Gender in Society and Feminist Theories and Methodologies, you'll have the flexibility to create a program that fits your unique interests.
-With courses in more than 10 disciplines to choose from, you'll constantly be engaging with new perspectives.
+From a core curriculum exploring an introduction to gender and society, you'll have the flexibility to create a program that fits your unique interests.
+With courses in more than 10 disciplines to choose from—including criminal justice, psychology, art history, and computer science—you'll constantly be engaging with new perspectives.

-View the Loading... for curriculum and coursework requirements for a gender, women, and sexuality studies major.
+View the Loading... for curriculum and coursework requirements for the gender, women, and sexuality studies major.

 View Loading....